 Because serverless applications typically run in specialized environments, administrators worry about having adequate monitoring and observability capabilities.
 Serverless application providers do provide basic monitoring and insights, but the features are limited.

 In practice, organizations tend to combine multiple services to accomplish an objective.
-This makes it difficult to achieve observability using built-in monitoring through AWS CloudWatch or Azure Application Logging because they work on a per-service or even per-function basis.
+This makes it difficult to achieve observability using built-in monitoring through AWS CloudWatch or Azure Application Logging, because they work on a per-service or even per-function basis.

 Meanwhile, the amount of information tracked grows exponentially over time.
 Vendors offer no off-the-shelf way to track services while logs expand rapidly.
-You can build your own data warehouse-driven dashboards in AWS Quicksight or tools such as Tableau, but creating, maintaining, and modifying these assets can be challenging and time-consuming.
+You can build your own data warehouse-driven dashboards in AWS Quicksight or with tools such as Tableau, but creating, maintaining, and modifying these assets can be challenging and time-consuming.

 Your team should incorporate performance metrics, errors, and access logs into your monitoring platform.
-Bugs, security, and throttling related slowdowns are concerns.
+Bugs, security, and throttling-related slowdowns are concerns.
 Monitoring these issues in a service built from the ground up is a painstaking process.